jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 perhaps, all of life.
 Often for locomotion;
 it physically moves us.
-We naturally express these e-motional characteristics in our music.
+We naturally express these e-motional instincts in our music.
 Tension and release is a fundamental component of euroclassical harmony.

 - expectation and surprise, playing with expectations